 7. No additional information

 Do you want to write an email preview text (preheader) or add a reminder of an event or a webinar video?
 It’s impossible.
-The email content contains only selected news articles and can’t be modified.
-No additional sections can be added, meaning no descriptions, notes, links, videos, or surveys except optional message above the news articles.
+Therefore, the email content contains only selected news articles and can’t be modified.
+No additional sections can be added.
+In other words, no descriptions, notes, links, videos, or surveys except optional message above the news articles.